liwushuo/fapistrano/docs/cli.rst

 `fap restart`
 -------------

-This command is designed to restart you application.
+This command is designed to restart your application.

 * Restart
     * Default behavious is blank.